DrZhu-DataScienceForDecisions/Advanced-Data-Analytics/README.md

 ## Advanced Data Analytics using Multi-dimensional Data

-#### Goal: analyze patients' motion disorders and determine motion patterns using structured data and video data; help medical device companies enhance products for motion disorders with AI capabilities.
+#### Goal: analyze patients' motion disorders and determine motion patterns using structured data and video data; enable medical device companies to enhance products for motion disorders with AI capabilities.

 #### This repo provides advanced data analysis and machine learning solutions to detect and analyze human motion disorders & patterns using multi-dimensional data from different resources and providers.